Sometimes a dichotomy is a good way to understand where you stand on an issue.

-We all die.
+We all will die.
 In the meantime, love others and educate people on how to love you.
 If you cannot recognize and understand when you feel loved, you won’t be able to seek that out.
 And if you are unable to seek that out, you may come to only know hurt.
-This will lead to death — either an ending of physical life or the kind of decay where you continue to live without purpose/love.
+This will lead to death — either an ending of physical life or the kind of decay where you continue to live without purpose.

-The conversation in therapy usually starts with how someone in our lives needs to stop doing or saying things that hurt you.
+The conversation in therapy usually starts with how someone in your life needs to stop doing or saying things that hurt you.
 People do hurt us.
 However, usually focusing on those people isn’t what allows you to find the people that heal you.
-I am okay starting with that conversation, but I want to also talk about: how you can teach someone to start doing or saying things that heal us, how to set boundaries that will cut out those who hurt us and include the people that can heal us, and then how you being able to do this will allow others the same opportunities.
+I am okay starting with that conversation, but I want to also talk about: how you can teach someone to start doing or saying things that heal you, how to set boundaries that will cut out those who hurt us and include the people that can heal us, and then how you being able to do this will allow others the same opportunities.
 My goal in therapy is to heal all the hurt us’s out there and that work starts with you and I.